andersonopt/website/content/blog/product-release-notes-11-1-21.md

 When pulling up a previously created project, any constraint maps generated from the Buildable Area Analysis will automatically display on the map when the project first loads.*

-Constraint map layers (buildable area and hazards) may be toggled on/off by clicking new constraint map icon as in the lower-left corner of the map.
+Constraint map layers (buildable area and hazards) may be toggled on/off by clicking new constraint map icon as in the lower-right corner of the map.

 \*_For projects with over 100 assets, the constraint maps won't automatically redisplay when the project is first loaded but can be redisplayed by clicking the new constraint map icon_

 ![](/images/constraint_map_icon.png)

-## Additional hazard columns to show acreage/relative (percentage) of that hazard per parcel
+## Additional hazard columns added to show acreage/relative percent of that hazard per parcel

 View and export how many acres each hazard took up on a parcel and the relative ratio of that hazard's area (acres) vs the original parcel lot size (relative).

 ![](/images/hazard_acres.png)